 It is a very developed country (Cyprus’ human development index is actually higher than Greece’s).
 It is located in the far eastern part of the Mediterranean Sea, just off the coast of central Türkiye.

-The most important thing to know about Cyprus is that the island is divided in two.
+The most important thing to know about Cyprus is that the island is divided into 2 parts.
 The name Cyprus usually refers only to the main southern portion, where Greek Cypriots live.

 The northern portion is a de facto sovereign state (which means it is independently governed and has control over the territory), the Turkish Republic of Northern Cyprus (TRNC).